Off-Road Driving Tips for the Toughest of Terrains

 "Even when fully prepared, it's best not to go 4WDing alone," said Woolley.
 "Always try to travel with others in case you become immovable or run out of fuel, and notify friends and family of your route before leaving town."

-“When ascending a steep hill, it can be tricky to know which line to take,” said Woolley.
-“If safe, get out your vehicle and walk the track to find where the ruts and rocks may be–the next task is avoiding wheel slippage.”
+Hill Climb"When ascending a steep hill, it can be tricky to know which line to take," said Woolley.
+"If safe, get out your vehicle and walk the track to find where the ruts and rocks may be--the next task is avoiding wheel slippage."

 If the terrain is extremely rough, an electronic locking rear differential will provide full engine torque to both rear wheels, helping with forward momentum.